What is Headless SEO and How Does it Affect SEO?

 Though there are other options, the following are essentials for a successful headless SEO implementation:

-2. Meta Description: As with the title, you should have a field in your CMS that allows you to update it easily on most pages.
+As with the title, you should have a field in your CMS that allows you to update it easily on most pages.
 Some will require you to implement rules to auto-generate them.
-Some headless CMSs let you integrate AI capabilities to assist you with this.
+Some headless CMSs allow you to integrate AI capabilities to assist with this.
 You can also use validation rules in the CMS to limit the length of your meta descriptions to 160 characters.

-6. Language Tag: This meta tag is used to specify the language in which the content will be presented.
-In an international arrangement, you want to ensure that this is consistent across all pages so that you can construct proper hreflang markup by querying each document’s lang attribute.
-Again, validation criteria can be set up to keep this tag ISO-compliant.
+This meta tag is used to specify the language in which the content will be presented.
+In an international arrangement, you want to ensure consistency across all pages so that you can construct proper hreflang markup by querying each document’s lang attribute.
+Again, validation criteria can be established to ensure this tag remains ISO-compliant.

-7. Open graph tags: While not directly connected to SEO, we have become the guardians of these tags over time.
+While not directly connected to SEO, we have become the guardians of these tags over time.
+You’ll want to ensure that all the fundamental ones (og: title, og: type, og: image, and og:url) are correctly implemented.

 b.
 Indexing Management